Kaizer Chiefs injury update: Coach Middendorp reveals Itu Khune's expected return date

 “And I’m very happy that he can be part of the team regularly soon.”

-Chiefs open their 2019-20 Absa Premiership campaign against Highlands Park at Makhulong Stadium in Tembisa next Sunday (August 4).
+Chiefs open their 2019-20 Absa Premiership campaign against Highlands Park at Makhulong Stadium next Sunday (August 4).

 Amakhosi have not won a trophy in four years‚ and finished a hugely disappointing ninth in the league last season.